nreis11/tron/README.md

 ## Synopsis

 This game is a homage to the 1982 cult classic, Tron.
 It recreates the light cycle matches that are played out during the movie.
-It currently supports 2 players.
+It currently supports 1-2 human players and 0-3 bots.
 The object of the game is to stay alive the longest by not crashing into the walls, the opponent's trail, or your own trail.

 [In-Game Video](http://www.youtube.com/watch?v=w9NLE6MrQSg)
-## Motivation

-Learning to code + nostalgia = a winning combination

 ## Installation